JakeFAU/realtime-cpi-crawler/INSTRUCTIONS.md

 ### 2.10 Retrieval Persistence

 The worker mirrors each successful fetch into Postgres using three tables.
-When `database.dsn` is provided, ensure the following tables exist:
+When database connectivity is provided (either via `database.dsn` or the discrete host/user/password settings), ensure the following tables exist:

 #### Retrievals Table (default: `crawl`, configured via `database.retrieval_table`)